-Bullying is not always as blatant as it is portrayed in mainstream media.
+Bullying is not always as blatant as it is portrayed to be in the media.

-I have never witnessed a student be violently shoved against a locker and yelled at with threatening, hateful speech.
-That does happen, however, bullying can be subtler, it can pass off as crude humour, and it can be received from those you consider friends.
+I have never witnessed anyone violently shove a student against a locker while yelling threats at them.
+That does happen; however, bullying can be subtler, it can pass off as crude humour, and it can even come from people you consider friends.

-This type of bullying is often ignored because people think it is not as harmful.
-You may not recognise it at the time, but it is vital to flag up tormenting comments, attitudes and behaviours as soon as possible.
-To reflect and respond to them before they lower your self-esteem, make you lose your self-confidence and feel isolated.
+This type of bullying is often ignored because people think it's not as harmful.
+You may not recognise it at the time, but it is vital to flag up hateful comments, attitudes and behaviours as soon as possible in order to reflect and respond to them before they lower your self-esteem, make you lose your self-confidence and feel isolated.

 When my family and I migrated to a new country, I felt completely isolated and anxious.
 I didn’t recognise my difference until I was in a place where I was the minority and every aspect of my identity was under scrutiny.
 In my attempts to fit in, I wanted to show that I was easy-going and could take hurtful jokes and comments.

-The nicknames, exclusion, and taunting that I received in school, made me build a wall that stopped me from accessing my emotions and taking care of my wellbeing.
+The nicknames, exclusion, and taunting that came my way in school made me build a wall that stopped me from accessing my emotions and taking care of my wellbeing.
 This wall extended to my family.
-I didn’t tell them how I felt, instead I suppressed the turmoil of hurt feelings and anxiety.
+I didn’t tell them how I felt, instead suppressing the turmoil of hurt feelings and anxiety.
 I didn’t think that my family would understand what I was going through and didn’t want them to worry about me.
-So, I chose to live in an alternative reality of videogames, television and minimal social interaction with others.
+So, I chose to live in an alternative reality of video games and television, meaning I had minimal social interaction with others.

 Everything that was positive about me and my life was put aside and I was overwhelmed with negativity.
-Lowered self-esteem and lack of emotional expression stopped me from having a positive outlook for my future and believing in my ability to flourish.
-It stopped me from having the drive to achieve my dreams.
+My low self-esteem and lack of emotional expression stopped me from having a positive outlook for my future and believing in my ability to flourish.
+It took away my drive to achieve my dreams.

-I believe that talking about bullying in all its forms is crucial, because sometimes we convince ourselves that we are overreacting or are being too sensitive.
+I believe that talking about bullying in all its forms is crucial because sometimes we convince ourselves that we are overreacting or being too sensitive.
 My advice would be to create a safe space where you can express yourself and be confident in your identity.
 Surround yourself with people who care and are willing to listen with empathy.
-Most importantly, don’t suppress your feelings and give your emotional wellbeing the importance it deserves.
+Most importantly, don’t suppress your feelings - give your emotional wellbeing the importance it deserves.